 Focused Evaluation.
 The Focused Evaluation is used when a teacher is not evaluated using the Comprehensive Evaluation process, and will include evaluation of one of the eight state criteria.
-If a non-provisional teacher has scored at Proficient or higher the previous year, they will be evaluated using the Focused Evaluation, unless the teacher or evaluator otherwise choose a Comprehensive evaluation consistent with the terms of this agreement.
-The teacher may remain on the Focused Evaluation for five (5) years before returning to the Comprehensive Evaluation.
+If a non-provisional teacher has scored at Proficient or higher the previous year, they may choose to be evaluated using the Focused Evaluation.
+The teacher may remain on the Focused Evaluation for three (3) years before returning to the Comprehensive Evaluation.
 The teacher or the evaluator can initiate a move from the Focused to the Comprehensive Evaluation.
 A decision to move a teacher from a Focused to a Comprehensive Evaluation must occur within the first ninety (90) days of the school year.
-If an employee receives a Proficient or Distinguished score on the prior year’s Comprehensive Evaluation, that score will carry forward to the next year.
-A. The criterion area to be evaluated shall be proposed by the teacher prior to, or at the first pre-observation conference, and must be approved by the evaluator.
+A. The criterion area to be evaluated shall be proposed by the teacher in collaboration with their supervisor.
 B. If the employee chooses criterion 1, 2, 4, 5, or 7, they must also complete the student growth components in criterion 3 or 6.
 C. If the criterion selected for a focused evaluation has been determined to be non-observable, a classroom based observation will not be required.
-D. Observations and conferences for the focused evaluation shall follow the guidelines set forth in Section 6 – Procedural Components of Evaluation, and Section 7 Comprehensive Evaluation Process, above.
+In this instance, the evaluator will still engage in observational practice for not less than 60 minutes.
+This can be done during collaborative time, during conversations, student conferences, discussions about artifacts, etc. Though it might not be observable in a classroom, evidence still needs to be gathered on the criterion.
+D. Observations and conferences for the focused evaluation shall follow the guidelines set forth in Section 6 - Procedural Components of Evaluation, and Section 7 - Comprehensive Evaluation Process, above.
 E. The score received on the selected criterion is the score assigned as the final summative score.
 F. A group of teachers may focus on the same evaluation criterion and share professional growth activities.
 This collaboration should be initiated by the teacher(s) and no individual shall be required to work on a shared goal.

 Appears in 3 contracts